 - 1 Year Warranty period

-- Consumes higher power due to more wattage
+- Consumes slightly higher power due to more wattage

 - Digital touch buttons could have been better